blakeblackshear/frigate/README.md

 - [x] Parallel processing to increase FPS
 - [ ] Look into GPU accelerated decoding of RTSP stream
 - [ ] Send video over a socket and use JSMPEG
-- [ ] Switch to a config file
-- [ ] Allow motion regions to be different than object detection regions

 ## Building Tensorflow from source for CPU optimizations
 https://www.tensorflow.org/install/source#docker_linux_builds